"I was sitting in the back of my used minivan in a campus parking lot, when I decided I was going to commit suicide."

 What you can't see is the voice underneath all of it.
 The one that says: not yet.
 Not right.
 Try again.

 His writing quota tells you everything: "Two crappy pages per day.
 I keep it really low, so I'm not so intimidated that I never get started."
-Four bestsellers, and the man still needs to trick himself into starting.
+Four bestsellers, a permanent fixture on the New York Times list, and the man still has to trick himself into starting.

 How Tim Ferriss Learned to Be the Good Child

-Timothy Ferriss was born July 20, 1977, in New York City.
+Timothy Ferriss was born July 20, 1977, on the East End of Long Island.
 Premature.
 Serious health problems.
 He barely survived.

 His family lived in East Hampton, Long Island, but not the East Hampton of celebrity estates and hedge fund retreats.
 His father was a real estate agent.
 His mother was a physical therapist.
-They probably never earned more than $50,000 to $60,000 combined.
-"Townies" in one of the wealthiest zip codes in America.
+They were what locals call "townies," year-round residents in one of the wealthiest zip codes in America, raising their children on the same streets where the summer people parked their Ferraris.

 "I was a very happy kid.
 I didn't get new bikes very often.
 We ate a lot of chicken legs for dinner.
 But I never felt in want of anything."